 How SafeToNet works

-It has taken tens of thousands of man hours to develop SafeToNet’s software and in particular the way its artificial intelligence algorithms make automated decisions to safeguard children online.
+It has taken tens of thousands of hours to develop SafeToNet’s software and, in particular, the way its artificial intelligence algorithms make automated decisions to safeguard children online.
 It’s a never-ending task as language changes so rapidly as do cultural and ethical beliefs.
-The software is taught to correlate language with behavior patterns and to decide in real time when to step in and prevent your child from saying anything that could harm them and hurt others.
+The software is taught to correlate language with behavior patterns and to decide in real-time when to step in and prevent your child from saying anything that could harm them and hurt others.